Want to keep your mind as sharp as possible? Tend to your belly.

 - High fructose corn syrup.
 Look for these in breads, yogurts or condiments and avoid them.

 - Excess calories.
-Too many pounds on your body will make it less efficient, impacting blood flow to your brain.
+Too many pounds will make your body less efficient, impacting blood flow to your brain.
 So pay attention to hunger cues and eat mindfully for your body and mind.

-Fish is high in omega-3 fatty acids, which aid in the structure of the brain cell membrane and can reduce inflammatory processes that are linked with cognitive decline.
+Fish is high in omega-3 fatty acids, which aid in the structure of the brain cell membrane and reduce inflammatory processes linked with cognitive decline.
 They are considered feel-good fats because they have been shown to influence mood and ward off depression.
 Not a fan of fish?
-Consider talking to your doctor about adding an omega-3 supplement containing EPA and DHA.
+Consider talking to your doctor about adding an omega-3 supplement.

 4. Flaxseeds or chia seeds

-These contain alpha-linolenic acid, or ALA, which can help promote healthy brain development and heart health.
+These contain alpha-linolenic acid, which can help promote healthy brain development and heart health.
 Aim for five servings of these each week.

 5. Coffee or tea

-Some studies have shown that, in moderate doses (three cups or less daily), caffeine can boost long-term memory performance and thinking ability.
+Some studies have shown that, in moderate doses (three cups or less daily), caffeine boosts long-term memory performance and thinking ability.
 Talk to your doctor before adding this to your diet.

 7. Whole grains

-Aim for three servings or more each day and include a variety, such as quinoa, oatmeal, whole grain breads or popcorn (without added salt) to improve brain health.
+If you eat grains, aim for three servings each day.
+Include a variety, such as quinoa, oatmeal, whole grain breads or popcorn (without added salt or butter) to improve brain health.

-One serving of nuts includes healthy fats, fiber and important vitamins and minerals that can promote healthy blood flow.
-Incorporate an ounce of walnuts, almonds, pecans or pistachios five times each week, and choose unsalted versions for a healthy heart.
+One serving of nuts includes healthy fats, fiber and important vitamins and minerals that promote healthy blood flow.
+Incorporate an ounce of walnuts, almonds, pecans or pistachios five times each week, and choose unsalted or low sodium versions for a healthy heart.

 Beans are an excellent source of folate, one of the B vitamins.
-Eating three servings or more each week can be beneficial to your mind as well as your heart and gut.
+Eating three servings or more each week is beneficial to your mind as well as your heart and gut.

 10. Plant-based oils

-This includes olive, canola, peanut or sunflower oils that contain healthy polyunsaturated fats, which reduce your risk of developing Alzheimer’s.
+This includes olive, avocado, peanut or sunflower oils that contain healthy polyunsaturated fats, which reduce your risk of developing Alzheimer’s.